-How to deliver happiness
+How to deliver employee wellness

 Making employees feel good at work is a familiar task for Jenn Lim, the CEO and co-founder of Delivering Happiness, a company that provides coaching and consulting in happiness for employees.
 Her work is based on the bestseller “Delivering Happiness” by Tony Hsieh, the CEO of Zappos.
 His book explains the science behind turning the feel good factor into a more successful business.

 What is feel-good management and how can it boost employees’ wellness?

 Feel-good management focuses on prioritizing happiness and the well-being of employees as part of the workplace culture.
 The most substantial way it contributes to wellness is its contribution to alleviating stress and promoting a positive work-life balance.
 Having a culture around employee wellness allows employees to focus on themselves, put their positivity and energy towards their teams, and drives the effects further into customer experience - whether it’s a B2C or B2B organization.
 At Delivering Happiness we also integrate higher purpose into our clients’ business models since we know it to be a primary motivator for employees to perform their best, show up and stick around.